 Keller completed the Mississinewa Lake Dam foundation remediation by constructing a cut-off wall for seepage control.

-Mississinewa Dam consists of an 8,000 foot long earth fill embankment, with a maximum height of 140 feet.
-Since completion in 1966 the dam had experienced numerous seepage problems due to known foundation defects within the rock and consequent ability of the overburden foundation and embankment materials to migrate into the bedrock.
+Mississinewa Dam consists of an 8,000-foot long earth-fill embankment, with a maximum height of 140 feet.
+Since its completion in 1966, the dam had experienced numerous seepage problems due to known foundation defects within the rock and the consequent ability of the overburdened foundation and embankment materials to migrate into the bedrock.

 Keller installed a continuous concrete cut-off wall with a total size of 437,729 SF of which 337,631 SF was soil and 100,008 SF of rock excavation.
 The depth of cut-off wall panels varied from 147 ft to a maximum of 235 ft with compressive strength up to 27,000 psi.

 During construction of the test section cut-off wall, defects in the rock foundation below the dam embankment resulted in the Corps of Engineers issuing a Contract Modification to pre-treat the rock foundation below the dam prior to the cut-off wall construction by grouting these defects and solution features.
 During the grouting phase of this project, a Deep Feature was located in the dam rock foundation which resulted in the cut-off wall being extended from a depth of 147 ft to a revised depth of 235 ft deep.
 The installation of the cut-off wall to this depth sealed this known solution feature.